Reviewed by Jill E. Bixler, M.D.

-Astigmatism usually occurs when the front surface of the eye, the cornea, has an irregular curvature.
-Astigmatism is one of a group of eye conditions known as refractive errors.
-Refractive errors cause a disturbance in the way that light rays are focused within the eye.
+Astigmatism usually occurs when the front surface of your eye, the cornea, has an irregular curvature.
+Astigmatism is one of a group of eye conditions known as refractive errors and these errors cause a disturbance in the way that light rays are focused within your eye.
 Astigmatism often occurs with nearsightedness and farsightedness, conditions also resulting from refractive errors.
 Astigmatism is not a disease nor does it mean that you have "bad eyes."
 It simply means that you have a variation or disturbance in the shape of your cornea.

 - Distortion or blurring of images at all distances

 The symptoms described above may not necessarily mean that you have astigmatism.
 However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.